Prag8855/aab/content/guides/german-versicherungsnummer.md

 ---
 Title: How to find your Sozialversicherungsnummer
 Short_title: Your Sozialversicherungsnummer
 Description: This is how you find you German social insurance number or social security number.
-In German, it's also called Versicherungsnummer, Rentenversicherungsnummer or RNVR.
+It's also called Versicherungsnummer, Rentenversicherungsnummer or RNVR.
 Date_created: 2018-03-18
 Related_reviews:
     reviews/german-versicherungsnummer/johannes-kühn.md